On emergent particles and stable neutral plasma balls in SU(2) Yang-Mills thermodynamics

-Yet, the self-intersection in a center-vortex loop locally represents a strong distortion of confining order, re-instating a region of pressureless deconfining phase wherein an isolated charge -- a BPS monopole -- may lead a shielded longtime existence.
-The response of such BPS monopole to a spherically symmetric initial perturbation and the spectrum of normal modes were investigated on a purely classical footing in \cite{FodorRacz2004,Forgacs}, respectively.
+Yet, the self-intersection in a center-vortex loop locally represents a strong distortion of confining order (the 't Hooft loop representing the order parameter), re-instating a region of pressureless, deconfining phase wherein an isolated charge -- a BPS monopole or antimonopole -- may lead a shielded longtime existence.
+The response of such a classical BPS (anti)monopole to a spherically symmetric initial perturbation and the spectrum of normal modes were investigated in \cite{FodorRacz2004,Forgacs}, respectively.
 As a result, it was found that the asymptotic state of oscillation is determined by a frequency $\omega_0$ given by the mass of the two off-Cartan modes in the adjoint Higgs model that the monopole lives in.
 (In a thermal situation this adjoint Higgs model {\em is} the pure Yang-Mills theory with the $A_4$-component of the gauge field, whose value at spatial infinity determines the nontrivial (anti)caloron holonomy, playing the role of the Higgs field for the spatial components $A_i$ \cite{KraanVanBaal,LeeLu}.)